RubenGavidia/Tableau_Portfolio/README.md

-# Tableau Portfolio Sorting Ascending
+# Tableau Portfolio ORDER BY Relevance

 New York City Department of Parks and Recreation [ Government department ] Central Park Manhattan Trees Summary 100$ [20$ per hour] [Fixing Errors in the Dashboard, Metrics Sheet]